 - May not support specialty labels for pharmacies, veterinary clinics, or food service

-The DYMO LabelWriter 550 is a dynamic thermal label printer available in the $99–$130 range.
+The DYMO LabelWriter 550 is a dynamic thermal label printer available in the $104–$160 range.
 This petite powerhouse offers a simple setup, minimal maintenance, broad compatibility, and many label printing options.
-The LabelWriter 550 can process 62 labels per minute and labels in 18 different sizes, including tiny butterfly labels for jewelry and small accessories.
+It can process 62 labels per minute and in 18 different sizes, including tiny butterfly labels for jewelry and small accessories.
 The printer and labels are available through a variety of retailers—from Staples to Amazon.

-The previous generation of this printer—the DYMO 450 LabelWriter—was No. 2 on our previous ranking.
-DYMO has since stopped manufacturing the 450 LabelWriter.
+This printer is the replacement for the wildly popular DYMO 450 LabelWriter, which DYMO stopped making.
 DYMO 450 users should note that the 550 LabelWriter only accepts DYMO labels.
 So, if you used custom labels with your 450 LabelWriter, they will not be compatible with the 550 LabelWriter.
-If you need to update, check out the Zebra ZD410 instead; it accepts the widest range of labels of any printer on this list, and also integrates with Square.
+If you want to keep your custom labels, check out the Zebra ZD410 instead; it accepts the widest range of labels of any printer on this list, and also integrates with Square.

 - Print Speed: 75 mm/s